-The Respondent must provide a Budget Narrative that justifies each proposed expense included on the Budget Forms in terms of it being necessary, allowable and reasonable.
-Respondent must show the method of computation.
-Respondent should refer to Budget Narrative Instructions (Attachment I) in completing this requirement.
+The Respondent shall provide a Budget Narrative that justifies each proposed expense included on the Budget Forms in terms of it being necessary, allowable and reasonable.
+The respondent shall show the method of computation.
+The respondent shall refer to Attachment I (Budget Narrative Instructions) when completing this requirement.